-Before using UFactory studio, you must ensure that the hardware is installed correctly and all the protective measures for the workplace environment have been implemented.
+Before using UFACTORY Studio, you must ensure that the hardware is installed correctly and all the protective measures for the workplace environment have been implemented.

-1. The robotic arm is fixed on the plane; protective measures are in place within the range of motion.

-- 2. Check if the connection between the control box and the robotic arm, power supply, and network cable is stable. - 3.
-Check if the main power of the control box is on.
-If the ON/OFF light is on it means power is on. - 4.
-Check if the control box is turned on, if the status indicator of the control box is on, it means the control box is turned on. - 5.
+- 1. The robotic arm is fixed on the plane; protective measures are in place within the range of motion. - 2.
+Check if the connection between the adapter and the robotic arm, power supply, and network cable is stable. - 5.
 Check if the network is connected.
-If the network indicator in the middle of the control box flashes frequently, it means the network communication is normal. - 6.
+If the network indicator flashes frequently, it means the network communication is normal. - 6.
 Check if the robotic arm is powered and the emergency stop button is disabled.
 If the power indicator of the robotic arm lights up, it means the power is on.